You should write "without bugs"

 My strategy is to write the simplest correct version of the program first, convince myself that it is correct, and then optimize, if necessary without regressing on correctness.
 I generally use tests, rather than formal proofs, though, so of course there is still the possibility of uncaught errors, but this strategy works well overall.

-Thinking this way also gives me guidance as to how to break down a program into modules and subprograms: anything that is too big or complex for me to be able to reason about its complexity must be subdivided into pieces with well-defined correctness.
+Thinking this way also gives me guidance as to how to break down a program into modules and subprograms: anything that is too big or complex for me to be able to reason about its correctness must be subdivided into pieces with well-defined correctness.

 It also has clarified for me what premature optimization means: it is optimizing a program before you know it's correct.